andypicke/rcoagmet/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of rcoagmet is to …
+The goal of rcoagmet is to provide functions for downloading data from CoAgMet weather stations.

 ## Installation